Light combat aircraft

-A light combat aircraft (LCA) is a light, multirole jet/turboprop military aircraft, commonly derived from advanced trainer designs, designed for engaging in light combat.
-The mission can either be in a light strike or attack missions, reconnaissance, interdiction roles or trainer roles and even air-to-air fight.
+A light combat aircraft (LCA) is a light, multirole jet-powered military aircraft, commonly derived from jet trainer designs, designed for engaging in light combat.
+It can support light strike or attack missions, reconnaissance, interdiction roles, or trainer roles, and even air-to-air fighting.
+Light combat aircraft can also be used as cost-effective anti-drone platforms (such as against one-way attack drones and loitering munitions).
+This type of aircraft is generally equipped with more sensors compared to light-attack-capable jet trainers that focus on ground attack as a secondary role and armed turboprop light attack aircraft that are generally used as counter-insurgency aircraft.